jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 as most of the data is centralized in a few large data stores which are in full control of massive companies such as Amazon and Google.
 //
-This centralization of data on the Web leads to a number of problems, such as privacy-related issues as *people are not in control of their own personal data*~@bib:verborgh_timbl_chapter_2023.
+This centralization of data on the Web leads to numerous problems, such as privacy-related issues as *people are not in control of their own personal data*~@bib:verborgh_timbl_chapter_2023.

 To solve these problems caused by data centralization,